 So I always recommend using a separate backup service as making backups is enormously easy.
 There are tons of free and paid plugins for WordPress for making backups.

 I already published the most detailed guide ever made on how to create a complete backup of your WordPress website.
 I mentioned multiple ways to create a backup so check that out.
 The guide not only mentions the ways to make a backup using a plugin but also without a plugin.

 If more than three attempts are made to login to your website from the same IP address then the system will temporarily ban that IP address like for 30 min.
 The attackers use different password combinations and IP addresses so blocking them wastes their time and eventually urging them to go somewhere else.

 While installing WordPress through a 1-click installer you will see an option asking you if you want to enable a Login attempt.
 If you check the box it will automatically install a plugin in your WordPress and enable the limit login feature.

 If you did not check the box while installing WordPress just login to your WordPress dashboard.
 Install and activate the free Loginizer plugin.

-Upon activating the plugin, you can access its setting from WordPress sidebar.
+Upon activating the plugin, you can access its setting from the WordPress sidebar.